WordPress/gutenberg/packages/blocks/README.md

 <a name="setGroupingBlockName" href="#setGroupingBlockName">#</a> **setGroupingBlockName**

-Assigns the grouping block name.
+Assigns name of block for handling block grouping interactions.

 _Parameters_